2019-20 NCAA Men's Soccer Recruiting Rules and Calendar

 Dead periods: Coaches may not have any in-person contact with recruits and/or their parents.
 In other words, coaches are not allowed to talk to recruits at their college campus, the athlete’s school, an athletic camp or even the grocery store.
 Athletes and coaches are still allowed to communicate via phone, email, social media and other digital communication channels.

-Contact period: Outside of the above dead periods, communication between athletes and coaches is fair game throughout the rest of the year.
+Contact period: Outside of the above dead periods, and a quiet period between December 23-25, 2019, communication between athletes and coaches is fair game throughout the rest of the year.
 Beginning June 15 after the sophomore year coaches can extend verbal offers and initiate contact and respond to emails, texts, calls and direct messages from athletes and their parents through any NCAA-approved method.
 Before June 15 after an athlete’s sophomore year, coaches can be contacted but they cannot respond outside of camp and clinic information.

 Division 2 men’s soccer recruiting calendar